 In all conditions, participants were shown an image of a bag that they were told contained red and blue chips.
 They were asked to provide their probability distributions by adjusting sliders corresponding to bars of a histogram, as shown in Figure 2.
-The first bar represented the participant's estimate of the probability that 0% of the chips in the bag were red, the second that 10% were red,
+The first bar represented the participant's estimate of the probability that 0% of the chips in the bag were red, the second that 10% were red, and so on, with the final slider representing their estimate of the probability that 100% of the chips were red.
+The sliders were initialised randomly and constrained so that the total probability added

-7Data and analysis code for all experiments can be found at https://github.com/perfors/probability/
+2Data and analysis code for all experiments can be found at https://github.com/perfors/probability/